jhonatanparada499/vlan-routing-dhcp-nat-access-lists/README.md

 ## Overview

-This project demonstrates the configuration of a Cisco router and managed switch to support inter-VLAN routing, DHCP-based IP address assignment, NAT overload (PAT) for internet access, and ACL-based traffic restrictions between VLANs.
+In order to support inter-VLAN routing, DHCP-based IP address assignment, NAT overload (PAT) for internet access, and ACL-based traffic restrictions between VLANs, this project shows how to configure a Cisco router and managed switch.

-Both VLAN 2 and VLAN 3 were configured with isolated IP subnets.
-DHCP pools were created on the router to serve hosts dynamically, and an optional ACL was applied to restrict VLAN2 from accessing VLAN3.
-The final setup allowed both VLANs to access the internet while maintaining selective internal segmentation.
+Isolated IP subnets were set up for both VLANs 2 and 3.
+An optional ACL was used to prevent VLAN2 from accessing VLAN3, and DHCP pools were set up on the router to serve hosts dynamically.
+The final configuration preserved selective internal segmentation while enabling internet access for both VLANs.
 ## Physical Topology

 ![](photos/Physical_Network_Topology.jpg)